David Baddiel: Collaboration with Frank Skinner

 Baddiel subsequently met and began sharing a flat with fellow comedian Frank Skinner.
 Both lifelong football fans (Baddiel is a Chelsea F.C. fan), the pair created, wrote and performed Fantasy Football League, a popular entertainment show based on fantasy football.
 Running for three series on BBC2, followed by a series of live specials throughout the 1998 World Cup and then again through the 2004 European Championship, as well as a series of podcasts for The Times from Germany at the 2006 World Cup, and another series for Absolute Radio from South Africa during the 2010 World Cup (amassing over three million downloads).
 During this time the duo also twice topped the UK Singles Chart with the football anthem "Three Lions", co-written and performed with The Lightning Seeds.

-The song was originally written as the England football team's official anthem for UEFA Euro 1996 and was subsequently re-recorded with updated lyrics as the unofficial anthem for the 1998 World Cup.
+The song was originally written as the England football team's official anthem for UEFA Euro 1996 and was re-recorded with updated lyrics as the unofficial anthem for the 1998 World Cup.
 The song continues to be popular with England fans and returned to the charts in July 2018, celebrating the progress of the England national football team at the 2018 FIFA World Cup with the phrase "it's coming home" featuring heavily on social media and television.

-Baddiel received criticism for his impression of black footballer Jason Lee in Fantasy Football League, which involved him wearing a pineapple on his head and using blackface.
+Baddiel received criticism for his impression of black footballer Jason Lee in Fantasy Football League in the 1990s, which involved him wearing a pineapple on his head and using blackface.
 Lee said he considered this a form of bullying.
 Baddiel has issued a number of apologies on social media and in an article for The Daily Telegraph, saying it was "part of a very bad racist tradition".
-Lee said in 2020 that he had not received a direct apology from Baddiel or Skinner over the series of sketches, but in 2022 Baddiel met Lee to apologise in his Channel 4 documentary.
-In his 2021 book Jews Don't Count, Baddiel said the use of blackface was racist but also wrote that many people asking for him to apologise for the performance only did so after he publicly spoke out against antisemitism.
+Lee said in 2020 that he had not received a direct apology from Baddiel or Skinner over the series of sketches, but in 2022, Baddiel met Lee to apologise in his Channel 4 documentary.

+In his 2021 book Jews Don't Count, Baddiel said that, despite apologizing for the Jason Lee impression "on various occasions", people, particularly on social media, continued to share it in order to silence him: